David Julius: Research career

 He started his career as faculty at the University of California, San Francisco in 1989.
 In 1997, Julius's lab cloned and characterized TRPV1 which is the receptor that detects capsaicin, the chemical in chili peppers that makes them "hot".
 They found that TRPV1 also detects noxious heat (thermoception).
 TRPV1 is part of a large family of structurally related TRP (transient receptor potential) cation channels.
 Animals that lack TRPV1 (using genetic knockouts of the protein) lose sensitivity to noxious heat and capsaicin.

 Julius's lab has also cloned and characterized TRPM8 (CMR1) and TRPA1, both members of the TRP superfamily.
 They demonstrated that TRPM8 detects menthol and cooler temperatures and TRPA1 detects mustard oil (allyl isothiocyanate).
 These observations suggested that TRP channels detect a range of temperatures and chemicals.
 David Julius's lab has also made contributions to the study of nociception by discovering toxins that modulate these channels, describing unique adaptations of the channels in diverse species and solving the cryo-EM structures of numerous channels.

+Julius’ laboratory also made pioneering contributions to the discovery of purinergic receptors, both the P2Y class of G protein-coupled receptors, and the P2X class of ligand-gated ion channels.
+This included the cloning of P2Y12, the receptor for clopidogrel and related antiplatelet medications that are widely used to reduce the risk of heart disease and stroke.
+The group also cloned the 5HT3 receptor, a serotonin-activated ion channel and the target for drugs such as ondansentron for the treatment of nausea and vomiting.

-From 2007–2020 Julius served as the editor of the peer-reviewed journal the Annual Review of Physiology.
+From 2007 to 2020 Julius served as the editor of the peer-reviewed journal the Annual Review of Physiology.